ykotturi/ykotturi.github.io/_pages/about.md

 ### Research questions I am curently investigating include:
 <li>How do local entrepreneurs use (and prefer not to use) generative AI technologies for their business? </li>
-<li>How might we build generative AI interfaces and systems to better support marginalized small business owners?</li>
+<li>How might we build generative AI interfaces and systems to better support minority small business owners?</li>
 <li>What is the role of social support when onboarding local entrepreneurs to generative AI platforms and features?</li>